MuleSoft Integration Platform

 Costa had self-service coffee machines installed at various locations around the UK.
 The coffee sales data from these machines was being transformed and transmitted across various internal departments for operations and reporting purposes.

 The current integration used FTP for system communication, with rigid point-to-point connections between the systems.
-With their plans for international expansion, Costa needed a more easily scalable and reliable integration solution.
+With plans for international expansion, Costa needed a more scalable and reliable integration solution.

 The client also wanted to take the opportunity to replace the existing vending management system for better connectivity and information reporting from their global network of machines.